Why Being a Nurse Is One of the Most Rewarding Jobs in the World

 – Nurse practitioners (NPs): Nurse practitioners (NPs) are advanced practice certified nurses who can prescribe medications and order diagnostic tests.
 In addition, they provide direct patient care and education.

 – Certified nurse midwives (CNMs): CNMs give primary health care to women throughout their lives, from youth to menopause.
-They also provide prenatal, labor, and delivery care.
+They also administer prenatal, labor, and delivery care.

 – Certified registered nurse anesthetists (CRNAs): CRNAs administer anesthesia to patients before surgery or other medical procedures.